-- 2017 5 Reportable crashes of which 2 are non-fatal injuries - 2016 13 Reporatable crashes of which 7 are non-fatal injuries - 2015 7 Reportable crashes of which 3 are non-fatal injuries + 1 fatal - 2014 13 Reporable crashes of which 10 are non-fatal injuries - 2013 12 Reportable crashes of which 6 are non-fatal injuries
+- 2018 9 Reportable crashes of which 8 are non-fatal injuries + 1 fatal - 2017 5 Reportable crashes of which 2 are non-fatal injuries - 2016 13 Reportable crashes of which 7 are non-fatal injuries - 2015 7 Reportable crashes of which 3 are non-fatal injuries + 1 fatal - 2014 13 Reportable crashes of which 10 are non-fatal injuries

-Based on these statistics it appears that our MCSAP inspection activities are having a positive impact in achieving our goal to reduce the number of CMV crashes and regain our zero fatality rate by placing those drivers/vehicles out-of-service when necessary.
+Based on these statistics it appears that our MCSAP inspection activities are having a positive impact in achieving our goal to reduce the number of CMV crashes and regain our zero fatality rate by placing those drivers/vehicles out-ofservice when necessary.

-Guam's historical data reflects that during the periods of 2006 - 2009 and 2011 - 2014 we were able to maintain a zero fatality rate for CMV's.
-During that timeframe, there were only two fatal crashes reported one in July 27, 2010, involving a dump truck striking a pedestrian on Route 15 Mangilao.
-The second fatal crash occured five years later which was reported on February 15, 2015, involving a motorcycle operator and a commercial passenger vehicle (9-15 passenger van) on Route 1 Marine Corp Drive Asan.
+Guam's historical data reflects that during the periods of 2011 - 2014 and 2016 - 2017 we were able to maintain a zero fatality rate for CMV's.
+During that timeframe, there were only two fatal crashes reported.
+One in February 15, 2015, involving a motorcycle operator and a commercial passenger vehicle (9-15 passenger van) on Route 1 Marine Corp Drive Asan.
+The second crash occured on September 5, 2018, involving a Blue Bird Bus and a Chevrolet Pickup Truck.